Fusion1013/AvasarVault/00 - Building Avasar/Cosmology/Planes Overview.md

 ### Planar Portals
 Planar portal is a general term for a stationary interplanar connection that links a specific location on one plane to a specific location on another.
 Portals can take on many forms.
 They can resemble doorways or fog shrouded passages, where travel is as simple as stepping through.
 Other portals can be locations or structures; circles of standing stones, soaring towers, sailing ships, or even whole towns can exist in multiple planes at once or flicker from one plane to another.

 Larger portals of this nature are uncommon, with only a few permanent ones currently known.
 Some of these have been claimed by cities or nations, and significant infrastructure has been constructed around them to facilitate travel & transport goods.
-An example of this would be the [[Saxum Sovereignty Overview|Saxum Sovereignty]]'s access to [[Tenebris]] to obtain Targath and Aururum, through the rift in [[Odverg, City of Metal]].
+An example of this would be the [[Saxum Sovereignty Overview|Saxum Sovereignty]]'s access to [[Tenebris]] to obtain [[Targath]] and [[Aururum]], through the rift in [[Odverg, City of Metal]].
 In some rare cases, organizations not associated with any nation control these permanent portals.
 This includes MONESTARY MAYBE? which uses it for religious purposes.

 Smaller portals are relatively common, particularly in locations of high magical or planar turbulence.
 EXAMPLES OF LOCATIONS.
 These are usually temporary gateways that only stay open for a limited amount of time, or only open under specific conditions.
 These kinds of portals are the most dangerous; there are records of people going missing, presumed to have stumbled upon and subsequently vanished through a temporary portal.
 Some groups, either sponsored by their respective nations or from independent sources, try to track down and study these portals.